 There often is no simple step-by-step procedure that can be applied in a repetitive manner to solve a wicked problem, so wicked problems call for an alternative approach to learning.
 To solve wicked problems you often need to search broadly and deeply access multiple data sets and diverse perspectives or disciplines.
 Then you need to organize the data in novel ways to help you frame the problem and ideate solutions.
 Sometimes, you may not even have a clear sense of what the problem is until you begin experimenting with ways to address the symptoms.

 The ambiguity of wicked problems can be daunting, but it also opens up new pathways to learning.
 If training alone isn’t the best way to learn to solve wicked problems, what might be better?
 Why not start by taking advantage of all the opportunities we have to learn in the wild world of real work?

 Science and technology have enabled us to isolate problems and conduct controlled experiments.
 Based on these experiments we are able to engineer solutions to problems that we couldn’t even imagine in past centuries.
 In many domains – medicine being an obvious example – the discipline of laboratory research enables us to maximize the benefits of learning how to solve a problem while minimizing harm that might result from experiments gone awry.

-However, there are many domains and situations where experimentation might be useful, but we don’t have the time or resources to isolate the problem in a laboratory.
-Moreover, there are many problems that can never be solved in the lab.
-They can only be solved in a real world context.
-These problems call for more “natural” forms of experimentation.
+However, we face many situations in which experimentation might be useful, but we don’t have the time or resources to isolate the problem in a laboratory.
+Moreover, there are many problems that can never be solved in the lab; they can only be solved in a real world context.
+These problems call for experimentation in the real world.

-Organizations with a learning-friendly environment are more likely to enjoy the learning and impact of natural experimentation.
+Organizations with a learning-friendly environment are more likely to enjoy the learning and impact of real-world experimentation.
 It helps if someone in the organization intentionally and consistently: